Hypergonadism vs. hypogonadism

 - severe infections

-- some autoimmune disorders, such as Hashimoto’s disease and Addison’s disease
+- some autoimmune disorders, such as Hashimoto’s thyroiditis and Addison’s disease

 - genetic hormonal abnormality